Kronprinsessegade 20

 Kronprinsessegade 20 is a Neoclassical property overlooking one of the entrances to Rosenborg Castle Garden in central Copenhagen, Denmark.
 It was listed on the Danish registry of protected buildings and places in 1945.

 History

+Early history

+Kronprinsessegade 20 was built by city builder Jørgen Henrich Rawert and Andreas Hallander in 1805–1806.
+The property was listed in the new cadastre of 19+7 as No. 392 in St. Ann's West Quarter.

+The property was shortly thereafter sold to wine merchant Petges.
+His property was damaged during the British bombardment on 2–5 September the same year.
+He already moved in 1808.